CartoDB/mobile-sdk/doc/routing.md

 ### Online routing

-Online routing is quite simple: just create *NutiteqOnlineRoutingService* and call the *calculateRoute* request to calculate route.
+Online routing is quite simple: just create *CartoOnlineRoutingService* and call the *calculateRoute* request to calculate route.
 As processing the request may take some time (online query), using a background thread/task is a good idea.

 #### 1. Create service